GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 source can be used.
 Using Simbad, we find that the star has a magnitude of J=9.2.

-.. todo::  Update example to use a J-band magnitude instead of K-band.
-Then
-     update the screenshots.

 Instead of typing the values on the command line, we will use a parameter file to store them.
 In a normal text file (here we name it "hip55627.param"), we write::